 What is Employee Engagement?

-Employee engagement is an emotional state where employees feel passionate, energetic, and committed to their work.
-In turn, employees fully invest their best selves- their hearts, spirits, minds, and hands in the work they do.
+Employee Engagement is an emotional state where employees feel passionate, energetic, and committed to their work.
+Engaged employees invest their best selves — their hearts, spirits, minds, and hands — in the work they do.
 An engaged employee willingly gives extra effort, and they go above and beyond the bare minimum that is required.
 Some leaders refer to engaged employees as thriving employees.

 How Does Employee Engagement Differ From the Employee Experience?
 Where does Employee Engagement Come From?

 How Does Employee Engagement Differ from Employee Satisfaction?

-What Are the Core Elements of an Employee Experience that Drive Employee Engagement
+What Are the Core Elements that Drive Employee Engagement

 Meaning: Your work has purpose beyond the job itself.